If you have a question about the event that is not answered below then please get in touch with the team by emailing [email protected]

 Please make sure you are there at least 10 minutes before the start of your stage.

-All Lead Runners are responsible for checking that the planned route is suitable.
+All Stage Leaders are responsible for checking that the planned route is suitable.
 For example, there are no roadworks or construction issues which would change the route.

 All of your stage details, including the place name and coordinates for your meeting points, are available on our website, within your Dashboard and in the welcome email we send you.
 We will also email you these details several times before your relay stage date.

-Please bring your mobile phone, drinking water (in a reusable/recyclable bottle), wear suitable clothing and footwear to run your stage, and wear sunscreen if appropriate.
-If running a night time stage we recommend wearing high-visibility clothing (reflective) and bringing a torch / head torch.
+Please bring your mobile phone, drinking water (in a reusable/recyclable bottle), wear suitable clothing and footwear to run/cycle your stage, and wear sunscreen if appropriate.
+If participating near to sunset we recommend wearing high-visibility clothing (reflective) and bringing a torch / head torch.

 This is the term we use to describe the location where one relay stage ends and another begins.
-It is the place that you will meet the runner(s) from the stage before you and the place that you will run towards to meet the relay stage after yours.
+It is the place that you will meet the people(s) from the stage before you and the place that you will run/cycle towards to meet the relay stage after yours.

-It is the joint responsibility of all runners to keep the relay running to time.
+It is the joint responsibility of all participants to keep the relay running to time.
 Please do everything in your power to prevent delays.
 We’re all relying on you!

 You can track the relay’s progress online via our live map.
 The GPS device within the relay baton will update its location on the map every 15 minutes.
 Sometimes, GPS can fail and so please still be at your stage on time!